2017 Blue Cash Everyday Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 The Verdict: If you’re a relatively light spender with excellent credit, you don’t want to blow cash on a card that charges fixed fees.
-With no annual fee, the Blue Cash Everyday Credit Card from American Express helps you avoid such costs and save even more money, as it offers both the rewards and financing benefits required to satisfy your most pressing daily needs.
-You will earn a $100 initial bonus for spending $1,000 in the first three months your account is open and 10% cash back on restaurant expenses in the first 6 months (up to $200), as well as 3% cash back on the first $6,000 you spend at supermarkets each year (1% thereafter); 2% cash back at gas stations and select department stores; and 1% cash back on everything else.
+With no annual fee, the Blue Cash Everyday® Card from American Express helps you avoid such costs and save even more money, as it offers both the rewards and financing benefits required to satisfy your most pressing daily needs.
+You will earn a $100 initial bonus for spending $1,000 in the first three months your account is open, as well as 3% cash back on the first $6,000 you spend at supermarkets each year (1% thereafter); 2% cash back at gas stations and select department stores; and 1% cash back on everything else.
 You will also avoid interest for the first 12 months, thanks to 0% introductory rates applicable to both new purchases and balance transfers.

-Blue Cash Everyday isn’t all helpful, however, as it complicates the balance-transfer math with a 3% transfer fee and a regular APR that ranges from 13.74% to 23.74% (both above the market averages for excellent and fair credit, respectively).
+Blue Cash Everyday® isn’t all helpful, however, as it complicates the balance-transfer math with a 3% transfer fee and a regular APR that ranges from 13.99% to 24.99% (both above the market averages for excellent and fair credit, respectively).
 All financing efforts undertaken with this card should therefore be done in close consultation with a credit card calculator.
 It’s also important to make sure that supermarkets, gas stations and department stores account for a significant amount of your everyday spending, as the 1% earning rate on “all other purchases” is merely the market average for a rewards card.

-To learn more about who should seek out the Amex Blue Cash Everyday Card, how it compares to the Amex Blue Cash Preferred Card and how best to use it if you decide to pull the trigger, continue reading below.
+To learn more about who should seek out the Blue Cash Everyday® Card from American Express, how it compares to the Blue Cash Preferred® Card from American Express and how best to use it if you decide to pull the trigger, continue reading below.

 $100 Initial Bonus: Charging at least $1,000 to this card during the first three months that you have it will score you a $100 statement credit.
 The credit will be applied to your bill within six to eight weeks of meeting the spending threshold.